brittanyrw/emojiscreen/README.md

 ### This method will use the Github website to contribute to this project.
 You will not need to download any programs to your computer using these instructions.

 1. Fork this repository.
-This will create a copy of the repository and create a new reposititory on your account.
+This will create a copy of the repository and create a new repository on your account.
 Note: the `Fork` button is located in the top right area of the repo.
 2. Once the repo is forked, you will be taken to the forked repo.
 Note: In the top left, the name of the repo should now include your username.
-3. Navigate to the `data.json` file in your forked repo by clicking on the file name.
+3. Navigate to the `data.js` file in your forked repo by clicking on the file name.
-4. Edit the `data.json` file by clicking on the pencil icon and add a new object for your movie, TV show or musical in alphabetical order. **Note: If the movie title starts with 'The' then use the next word for alphabetical order.** Make sure there is a comma between your object and the object above and below.
+4. Edit the `data.js` file by clicking on the pencil icon and add a new object for your movie, TV show or musical in alphabetical order. **Note: If the movie title starts with 'The' then use the next word for alphabetical order.** Make sure there is a comma between your object and the object above and below.
 Refer to the card overview above for requirements for the different object keys.

 Use the following object as a template:

 ```
 {
-  "title": "Black Panther",
+  title: "Black Panther",
-  "emojiImgs": "😺🌍🏴💪🏿🦸🏿",
+  emojiImgs: "😺🌍🏴💪🏿🦸🏿",
-  "genres": ["action", "adventure", "sci-fi"],
+  genres: ["action", "adventure", "sci-fi"],
-  "type": "movie",
+  type: "movie",
-  "year": 2018
+  year: 2018
 }
 ```